giantswarm/docs/src/content/changes/workload-cluster-releases-aws/releases/aws-v11.5.3.md

 date: '2020-08-27T13:00:00+00:00'
 description: Release notes for AWS workload cluster release v11.5.3, published on 27 August 2020, 13:00
-title: workload cluster release v11.5.3 for AWS
+title: Workload cluster release v11.5.3 for AWS
 ---

 This release provides a new cluster-operator which fixes preventing release upgrade when reference id does not align with the G8sControlPlane id or MachineDeployment id and cluster status condition not being changed during cluster upgrade.